Unplagged/unplagged/readme.txt

 #####

-Another check now with a change to the redmine github plugin and the permissions.
+Another test now with a change to the redmine github plugin and the permissions.